marcduiker/marcduiker.github.io/_posts/2015-10-06-moving-my-blog-i-love-github-and-markdown.md

 The website is generated through [Jekyll](http://jekyllrb.com/).
 This is a very straightforward static site generator built with [Ruby](https://www.ruby-lang.org/) and has good support for blogging.

 ####Templates: Liquid
 Don't be fooled with the term 'static site'.
 It certainly does not mean you have to write a full html page for each post.
-Jekyll uses the [Liquid templating engine](https://github.com/Shopify/liquid/wiki) and with it you can break down a html page in reusable components (for head, header, footer, content etc).
+Jekyll uses the [Liquid templating engine](https://github.com/Shopify/liquid/wiki) and with it you can break down an html page in reusable components (for head, header, footer, content etc).

 I used [Visual Studio Code](https://code.visualstudio.com/) to create the html components.